-Reviewing HABA's premium wooden marble run
+Reviewing the premium HABA wooden marble run

 We LOVE marble runs, and over the years have amassed a few different versions.
-Wooden marble runs are usually considered the best of the best - not only do they look and feel beautiful, they also offer far more flexibility, challenge and play-possibilities than their plastic counterparts.
+Wooden marble runs are usually considered the best of the best – not only do they look and feel beautiful, they also offer far more flexibility, challenge and play-possibilities than their plastic counterparts.
 Wooden marble runs can be quite an investment though, so what is it that makes them so special?
-We were very privileged to get the chance to review one of the best - and biggest - sets around when the lovely people at HABA sent us their Master Building set, plus one of the many add-ons that are available.
-Read on to see what we thought, and if it's as special as (let's face it) it looks...
+We were very privileged to get the chance to review one of the best – and biggest – sets around when the lovely people at HABA sent us their Master Building set, plus one of the many add-ons that are available.
+Read on to see what we thought of this HABA marble run, and if it’s as special as (let’s face it) it looks…

 HABA’s Master Building Marble Run Set